IshwariNalawade/Rice-Grain-Classification/README.md

 ## 🔮 Future Improvements

-- Experiment with advanced classifiers such as Random Forest, SVM, and XGBoost.
+- Experiment with advanced machine learning models such as Random Forest, SVM, and XGBoost.
-- Increase dataset size for improved generalization.
+- Develop a CNN-based deep learning model to improve classification accuracy.
-- Develop a CNN-based deep learning model for higher accuracy.
+- Increase the dataset size to enhance model robustness and generalization.
-- Deploy the model as a web application using Flask.
+- Deploy the trained model as a Flask web application for real-time predictions.
-- Build an interactive interface for real-time rice grain classification.
+- Build a user-friendly interface for uploading and classifying rice grain images.

 ---